SrVariable/42ProjectTemplateBuilder/README.md

 Introduce your login: ribana-b
 Introduce your email: ribana-b@student.42malaga.com
 ```
-**NOTE:** In Python 2.X you have to introduce them with double quotes.

 It will create the following directory tree in the current directory: